Search

 Stamp Duty Land Tax (SDLT), or stamp duty for short, is a tax you pay when buying a residential home or piece of land in England and Northern Ireland.

-SDLT also needs to be paid on non-residential property and land, but at different rates.
+Stamp duty also needs to be paid on non-residential property and land, but at different rates.

-It applies to both freehold and leasehold properties that you may purchase outright or with a mortgage.
+The tax applies to both freehold and leasehold properties that you may purchase outright or with a mortgage.

 How much is stamp duty?